Ancient Campania

 Ancient Campania (often also identified as Campania Felix or ager Campanus) originally indicated the territory of the ancient city of Capua in the Roman period, and later also the plains of the various neighbouring municipalities.
 It was a very large territory when compared with the other Italic cities of the Roman and pre-Roman period.

 Etymology

 According to the Roman philologist Sextus Pompeius Festus (II century BC), the pre-Roman name of Campania was Oscor, the name from which the Osci peoples who lived there (Osci enim a Regione Campaniæ, quae est Oscor, vocati sunt.).
 The toponym Campania, dating back to the fifth century BC, is of classical origin.
 The most accredited hypothesis is that it derives from the name of the ancient inhabitants of Capua.
-From Capuani, in fact, we would have Campani and, therefore, Campania; furthermore, both Livio and Polybius say of an Ager Campanus with a clear reference to Capua and the surrounding area.
+From Capuani, in fact, we would have Campani and, therefore, Campania; furthermore, both Livio and Polybius speak of an Ager Campanus with a clear reference to Capua and the surrounding area.